-Servers do not have to be massive or expensive.
+The best small business servers do not have to be massive or expensive.
 Take the PowerEdge T20 for example; it has benefited from a wealth of knowledge derived from the 20 years of experience Dell has building servers.
-While the barebones version doesn't have a hard drive, it's certainly cheap – in the recent past, it has been priced at less than £100 (with cashback offers, that is – it’s always well worth keeping an eye out for these).
+While the barebones version (opens in new tab) doesn't have a hard drive, it's certainly cheap – in the recent past, it has been priced at less than £100 (with cashback offers, that is – it’s always well worth keeping an eye out for these).

 It has a Haswell-based Pentium processor that can clock up to 3GHz and supports up to 32GB DDR3 ECC RAM (note that this model comes with 4GB).
 Expansion capabilities include four SATA ports (32TB if you use 8TB hard drives), four I/O slots and 10 USB ports.
 Astoundingly for a PC of this price, you also get two DisplayPort connectors, a VGA one, two PS2 and one serial port.
 Other than a Gigabit Ethernet port, the other points of interest are a 290W PSU and an Intel-based RAID controller.